 You will be introduced to all aspects of handbuilding processes, including an introduction to throwing at a potters wheel.

 This course provides a choice of attendance days: Monday or Thursday evenings, or Saturday mornings.

-This course covers all hand-building techniques, surface decoration and includes an introduction to throwing.
 You will explore the potential of test pieces towards the production of small-scale ceramic pieces of their own design.